-In February, 2014, staff began working with a custom software development company to create a turnkey solution for the migration and consolidation of agency databases into a new web-based application with ad-hoc reporting capabilities that will facilitate real-time access to multiple years of current and historical debt data.
+In February, 2014, staff began working to create a turnkey solution for the migration and consolidation of agency databases into a new database with ad-hoc reporting capabilities that will facilitate real-time access to multiple years of current and historical debt data.
+In June 2016 staff began using the new database in tandem with the old system as part of its internal testing and verification process.